the BEST wearable breast pumps of 2026

 currently exclusively nursing baby #3 (with pumping just to store)

 I have some opinions on wearable pumps.
 And mind you, when I say wearable I mean ones you stick in your bra.
 For the sake of this blog, I will be focusing primarily on wireless wearable breast pumps.
 I will mention some with cords.
 As a lactation professional, I also need to advise you that I will always stand behind recommending a wearable pump as a secondary pump as they usually do not remove milk as efficiently and effectively as a primary pump would.
 (Spectra, Motif, etc.) Of course please be mindful that every mom is different.
+In this blog I will mention elastic nipples/tissues a bunch of times.
+Please learn more about it here!

 So which one is the best out of all?
 There is no one right answer.
 Every woman responds differently and has different needs.
 But let’s breakdown and compare the specs of each.
 As I tell all my moms, please look at other breast pump reviews from TRUSTED sources.
 These are my PERSONAL and professional insights.
 No sponsored reviews on here to make one pump seem better than other.
 Just my thoughts.
 I do earn commission from most of these, if you would like to purchase directly from this blog, I would appreciate it so much!
 Let’s gooooo.